lm-sys/lm-sys.github.io/blog/2023-11-20-lookaheaddecoding.md

 ## Background: Parallel LLM Decoding using Jacobi Iteration

 The [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) is a classic solver for non-linear systems.
 In the case of LLM inference, We can also employ it for parallel token generation without a draft model.
 To see this, let's reconsider the autoregressive decoding process.
-Traditionally, this process is seen as a sequential generation of tokens, illustrated in Figure.1(Left).
-With some simple rearrangements of equations, it can be conceptualized as solving a system of non-linear equations, as depicted in Figure.1(Right).
+Traditionally, this process is seen as a sequential generation of tokens, illustrated in Figure.2(Left).
+With some simple rearrangements of equations, it can be conceptualized as solving a system of non-linear equations, as depicted in Figure.2(Right).

 <img src="/images/blog/laattention/equations.png" style="width: 70%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
-<p style="color:gray; text-align: center;">Autoregressive deocoding as a process of solving non-linear systems.</p>
+<p style="color:gray; text-align: center;">Figure 2: Autoregressive deocoding as a process of solving non-linear systems.</p>

-An alternative approach based on Jacobi iteratoin can precisely solve this non-linear system (solving all *y*) as follows:
+An alternative approach based on Jacobi iteratoin can solve all $[y_1, y_2, ..., y_m]$ of this non-linear system in parallel as follows:
-- Start with an initial guess for all variables *y*.
+- Start with an initial guess for all variables $\textbf{y} = [y_1, y_2, ..., y_m]$.
-- Solve new corresponding *y'* values for each equation with the old variables *y*.
+- Calculate new $\textbf{y}'$ values for each equation with the previous $\textbf{y}$ values.
-- Substitute all *y* with newly solved *y'*.
+- Update $\textbf{y}$ to the newly caldulated $\textbf{y}'$.
-- Continue this process until a predefined stopping condition is met.
+- Repeat this process until a certain stopping condition is achieved (e.g., $\textbf{y} = \textbf{y'}$).

-We further illustrate this Jacobi iteration for LLM autoregressive decoding (also referred to as [*Jacobi decoding*](https://arxiv.org/pdf/2305.10427.pdf)) in the subsequent figure.
-Initially, we randomly generate a list of tokens, then solve for them iteratively until reaching the stopping condition.
-A plausible aspect of this system is its guarantee for maximum steps, which can solve *m* variables in a maximum of *m* steps (the same as autoregressive decoding steps).
-Intriguingly, it is sometimes possible to opportunistically accept multiple tokens in a single iteration of Jacobi decoding.
-This occurrence can reduce the number of decoding steps required.
-For instance, as depicted in the following figure, Jacobi decoding may successfully predict the token 'computer' and accept two tokens in one step.
-The drawback of this Jacobi decoding is that it requires decoding multiple equations per iteration.
-However, the LLM's decoding character can solve these multiple equations in the same decode step, which is suitable for parallel accelerators.
+We illustrate this parallel decoding process (also referred to as [*Jacobi decoding*](https://arxiv.org/pdf/2305.10427.pdf)) in Figure 3.
+Jacabi decoding can guarantee solving all *m* variables in at most *m* steps (same number of steps as autoregressive decoding), because each step at least has the very first token correctly decoded.
+Sometimes, multiple tokens might converge in a single iteration, potentially reducing the overall number of decoding steps.
+For example, as shown in Figure 3, Jacobi decoding accurately predicts and accepts two tokens "computer" and "scientist" in Step 4.
+Compared to autoregressive decoding, each Jacobi decoding step is slightly more expensive in terms of FLOPs needed, because it requires LLM forward computation on >1 token.
+Fortunately, this would not translate into slowdowns thanks to the parallel processing nature of acclerators.
 <img src="/images/blog/laattention/jacobi-iteration.gif" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>

-<p style="color:gray; text-align: center;">Illustration of the Jacobi Iteration process for LLM decoding.</p>
+<p style="color:gray; text-align: center;">Figure 3: Illustration of applying Jacobi iteration method for parallel LLM decoding.</p>

-**Limitation of Jacobi Decoding**.
-However, in our study, several problems limit the acceptance rate of Jacobi decoding, making it hard to achieve empirical speedups in real-world applications:

-- Vanilla Jacobi decoding can only correctly guess a few tokens.
-For example, [previous research](https://arxiv.org/pdf/2305.10427.pdf) shows limited speedup (i.e., less than 10%) given a moderate computational budget.
-- Although Jacobi decoding can sometimes correctly guess tokens, it is hard to place tokens in the correct position, and even those valid tokens will be frequently substituted.
-- Unlike Jacobi-Iterations in solving linear systems, the input and output of LLMs are discrete values, and it is hard to converge like continuous values.
+### Limitations of Jacobi Decoding

+In pracice, we find that Jacobi decoding faces several challenges that impede achieving significant wallclock speedup:

+- While Jacobi decoding can decode multiple token sequences simultaneously, the precise positioning of these tokens within the sequence is problematic.
+Correctly predicted tokens are frequently replaced in later iterations.
+Consequently, only a small number of iterations observe multiple tokens being correctly decoded at once.
+- The discrete nature of LLM inputs and outputs complicates convergence, unlike the continuous values typically involved in traditional nonlinear systems.

 ## Lookahead Decoding: Modernize Jacobi Iteration for LLM Decoding